mathiasness/WallKickers/README.md

 **Character Design**: Created using [Pixilart](https://www.pixilart.com/) with inspiration from the original WallKickers game.

 **Video Demo**: [Watch the demo on YouTube](https://youtu.be/kUnM1ThTlzk)

-**Note**: High score functionality is untested with installation; it works when "user.dir" is set to "sem-2-mathias-ness".

 Created by Mathias Hop Ness.